 The life insurance policy with a payout benefit above $ 100,000 gets sold to third-party investors in secondary markets, mostly.
 Obviously, the policy that offers a lesser cash amount from the death benefits, is less profitable for the buyers.
 All investors and buyers are looking for the most profitable deals.

-Cons of Selling your Life Insurance Policy
+Analyzing the Pros and Cons of Selling a Life Insurance Policy:

 Tips to sell your life insurance policy?